 Arthur was their fourth child.
-His older sister Mary, who outscored all of her brothers in school grades, became a missionary working in India.
+His older sister Mary, whose school grades were higher than any of her brothers, became a missionary in India.
 His two older brothers Karl and Wilson enjoyed illustrious careers – Karl as a physicist and president of the Massachusetts Institute of Technology, and Wilson as a businessman, and president of Washington State University.

-With two well-educated parents, Arthur was brought up in a house full of books, and he soon developed a keen interest in science – especially astronomy and powered flight.
+From age 14, Arthur attended Wooster Preparatory School.
+His well-educated parents raised him in a house full of books and he soon developed a keen interest in science – especially astronomy and powered flight.

-At the age of 17, in 1910, Arthur pointed his homemade camera at Halley’s Comet and took a photograph of it.
-He kept that photograph as a treasured possession for the rest of his life.
+At age 17, in 1910, Arthur pointed his homemade camera at Halley’s Comet and took a photograph of it.
+He treasured the photograph for the rest of his life.

 His building materials were pinewood, cloth, and piano wire.
 The total cost was less than $35, financed by doing chores for neighbors.

-He flew his glider successfully in spring 1909, aged 16, and learned a great deal about aviation, but his parents were so worried that he would be killed flying it, he agreed to stop.
+He flew his glider successfully in spring 1909, age 16, and learned a great deal about aviation, but his parents were so worried he would be killed flying it, he agreed to stop.